MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-app-control-policy.md

 2. Run this script on devices that have set the Intune Management Extension as a managed installer.
 This script removes only the Intune Management Extension as a managed installer.

-3. Please restart the the Intune Management Extension service for the above changes to take effect.
+3. Please restart the Intune Management Extension service for the above changes to take effect.

 To run this script, you can use Intune to run [PowerShell scripts](../apps/intune-management-extension.md), or other methods of your choice.